gabesanjose23/azure-network-protocols/README.md

 <p>
 <img src="Screenshot 2025-02-11 173108.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
-<p>Step 1- We need to make a windows virtual machine,linux virtual machine and a ubuntu server 20.04.They also all need to be on the same network.
+<p>Step 1- We need to make a Windows virtual machine,Linux virtual machine and a Ubuntu server 20.04.They also all need to be on the same network.
 </p>
 <br />

 <p>
 <img src="Screenshot 2025-02-11 181421.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
-<p>Step 2- Login on the window machine by searching the remote connect and typing in the username and public IP address set to the virutal machine.Then go onto microsoft edge and search up www.wireshark.org.
+<p>Step 2- Login on the Window machine by searching the remote connect and typing in the username and public IP address set to the virutal machine.Then go onto Microsoft Edge and search up www.wireshark.org.
 </p>
 <br />